intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 To update your model, you could replace your model file in your model directory, and restart Cluster Serving by `cluster-serving-restart`.
 Note that you could also change your config in `config.yaml` and restart serving.

 ### Logs and Visualization
 #### Logs
 We use log to save Cluster Serving information and error.

-To see log, for docker user, run `docker logs cluster-serving`, otherwise, you could view it through stdout.
+To see log, please refer to `cluster-serving.log`.

 #### Visualization
 We integrate Tensorboard into Cluster Serving.

 Tensorboard service is started with Cluster Serving, once your serving is run, you can go to `localhost:6006` to see visualization of your serving.